chamaeleonidae/api/docs/errors.md

 }
 ```

+## HTTP Status 503 :id=status-503

-#### HTTP Status 503: Server not available
+Server not available or backend didn't respond in time

-Unexpected maintenence or the inability to shen enough load with rate-limiting
+Unexpected maintenance or the inability to shed enough load with [Rate limiting](rate-limiting.md)

 ```json
 {